 Looking to embark on a rewarding career in international trade?
 Then you have come to the right place.
-The Master of International Law and Economics (MILE) programme is designed for students and young professionals who wish to broaden their knowledge of international trade regulation and investment in the fields of law, economics and political science.
+The Master of Advanced Studies in International Law and Economics (MILE) programme is designed for students and young professionals who wish to broaden their knowledge of international trade and investment in the fields of law, economics and political science.

 Master's Programme (MILE)